 The pressure only continues to build the more stress that you have.
 You find your veins struggling more and more to pump the blood back up to your heart properly, and this will show itself in the form of pooling blood, a.k.a. varicose veins.

-As the obstruction of blood flow continues, your legs become increasingly swollen, leaving you to endure a great deal of pain and some pretty nasty-looking veins.
+As the obstruction of blood flow continues, your legs become increasingly swollen, leaving you to endure a great deal of pain and some nasty-looking veins.

-With all the extra fat sitting in an obese person’s legs, laser treatments that are typically a simple procedure for your average person become very difficult for someone who is obese.
+Laser treatments that are typically a simple procedure for your average person become very difficult for someone who is obese.

 Tips to alleviate stress in your life

 Though your job is important, it does not need to rule your entire life.
-Many people struggle with the stress that work causes them, making it a very important part of your life to keep under control.
+Many people struggle with the stress that work causes them, making it a very important part of their life to keep under control.
 One of the ways you can do this is to, as much as possible, leave your work at work.
 Don’t take it home with you.
-It is important that you use your time at home to relax and unwind, and give your stress levels a chance to go down.
+It is important that you use your time at home to relax and unwind and give your stress levels a chance to go down.

-You don’t need to spend 2 hours at the gym, or train for a marathon, but finding a way to incorporate at least 30 minutes of exercise into your daily life will massively improve your stress, and thus, your vein health.
+You don’t need to spend 2 hours at the gym or train for a marathon, but finding a way to incorporate at least 30 minutes of exercise into your daily life will massively improve your stress, and, thus, your vein health.